ntustison/Histograms/Text/discussion.md

 alternative deep learning strategies (e.g., hyperparameter choice, training data selection, data augmentation, etc.) would provide comparable and even superior performance to what was presented with El Bicho.
-However, that is precisely our point---deep learning, generally, presents a much better alternative than histogram approaches as network training directly takes place in the image (i.e., spatial) domain and not in a transformed space where key information has been discarded.
+However, that is precisely our motivation for presenting this work---deep learning, generally, presents a much better alternative than histogram approaches as network training directly takes place in the image (i.e., spatial) domain and not in a transformed space where key information has been discarded.

 Just as important, deep learning provides other avenues for research exploration and development.
 For example, given the relatively lower resolution of the